Society and Policy

 The Society and Policy major will focus on the relationship between health science, health governance, bioethics, and society.
 It will comprise an interdisciplinary core based in sociology of health, policy issues in health technology, and health delivery at the local, national, and global levels, together with research training in qualitative and quantitative social science research methods.

-Graduates of the Society and Policy major will have acquired core knowledge and skills relevant to health employment and sector-defined competencies such as some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007) and some of the Aotearoa New Zealand health promotion competencies (Health Promotion Forum 2012), including competencies in bioethics that are specific to this major.
+Graduates of the Society and Policy major will have acquired core knowledge and skills relevant to health employment and sector-defined competencies such as some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including competencies in bioethics that are specific to this major.

 In addition, they will have in-depth knowledge in an area of specialisation relating to health policy, health geography, bioethics, and social issues relating to health.